University of Jamestown

-The University of Jamestown is a private Christian university in Jamestown, North Dakota.
+The University of Jamestown is a private Christian university in Jamestown, North Dakota, United States.
 Founded in 1883 by the Presbyterian Church, it has about 1,300 students enrolled and has been co-educational from its founding.
 Until August 2013, the school was known as Jamestown College.

 History

-The University of Jamestown was founded as Jamestown College in 1883, but closed fairly quickly during the depression of 1893.
+The University of Jamestown was founded as Jamestown College in 1883, but closed during the depression of 1893.
 The school reopened in 1909 and has remained in operation ever since.

 In 1979, Jamestown College's football team went to the NAIA National Championships.

 Two graduates of the institution have become Rhodes Scholars.

 In 2013, in light of a new master's program and applied doctorate degree program, Jamestown College changed its name to the University of Jamestown.

 In 2018, Dr. Robert Badal retired from his position as university president after serving in the role for nearly 16 years.
 He was succeeded by Dr. Polly Peterson.

 Athletics

 The Jamestown athletic teams are called the Jimmies.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Plains Athletic Conference (GPAC) since the 2018–19 school year.
-The Jimmies previously competed in the North Star Athletic Association (NSAA) from 2013–14 to 2017–18, and in the defunct Dakota Athletic Conference (DAC) from 2000–01 to 2011–12, as well as an NAIA Independent within the Association of Independent Institutions (AII) during the 2012–13 school year.
+The university is a member of the National Collegiate Athletic Association (NCAA).
+Starting in 2025–26, the Jimmies are members of the Northern Sun Intercollegiate Conference (NSIC).
+Three sports not sponsored by the NSIC compete elsewhere—men's soccer and women's wrestling as independents, and men's volleyball in the Great Lakes Valley Conference.
+Previously, they were members of the North Star Athletic Association (NSAA), which they were members from 2013–14 to 2017–18, and again in 2024–25.
+The Jimmies previously competed in the Great Plains Athletic Conference (GPAC) from 2018–19 to 2023–24, and in the defunct Dakota Athletic Conference (DAC) from 2000–01 to 2011–12, as well as an NAIA Independent within the Association of Independent Institutions (AII) during the 2012–13 school year.

-Jamestown competes in 24 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, ice hockey (Division 1 and Division II), soccer, track and field (indoor and outdoor), volleyball and wrestling; while women's sports include basketball, cross country, golf, ice hockey, soccer, softball, swimming & diving, track & field (indoor and outdoor), volleyball and wrestling; and co-ed sports include eSports and shotgun sports.
+Jamestown competes in 24 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, ice hockey (ACHA Division 1 and Division II), soccer, track and field (indoor and outdoor), volleyball and wrestling; while women's sports include basketball, cross country, golf, ice hockey, soccer, softball, swimming & diving, track & field (indoor and outdoor), volleyball and wrestling; and co-ed sports include eSports and shotgun sports.

-Ice hockey

-Starting in the 2016–17 school year, the University of Jamestown introduced a men's ice hockey team that competes in the American Collegiate Hockey Association Division 1 (ACHA); a Division II men's team started competitive play in the 2020–21 season.
-The school announced in 2021 that they would field a women's hockey team for the 2022–23 season.
+In 2023, the first sanctioned NAIA women's wrestling championship was held at the Harold Newman Arena, on the Jamestown campus.